Shape NWT's First Mineral Resources Regulations - Part 3: Review Board & Existing Rights

 Key Issues

-- How should existing mineral claims and leases transition to the new regulatory system?
+- How should existing mineral claims transition to the new regulatory system?

 How to Participate

-- Read the policy intentions document covering the Mineral Rights Review Board and transition of existing mineral interests.
+- Read the policy intentions document on the Mineral Rights Review Board and transition of existing mineral interests (document linked on the GNWT ITI website).

-- Use the MRA Technical Feedback Table to organize your comments on specific regulations.
+- Use the MRA Technical Feedback Table to organize your comments on specific regulations (available on the GNWT ITI website).

 - Submit your feedback, questions, or formal presentations to mra_implementation@gov.nt.ca.